owings1/GoTableaux/readme.md

 in which I develop a many-valued propositional logic (which I call GO), and explore its applications.
 This software began as a tableaux proof generator for GO, so I could quickly generate LaTeX proofs for any argument.
-Since I built the framework abstracted from the particulars of GO, I later decided to expand the program by implementing the tableaux rules for other logics.
+Since framework was abstracted from the particulars of GO, I later decided to expand the program by implementing the tableaux rules for other logics.